Datsun Type 17

-The Datsun Type 17 is a small car produced in Japan in the 1930s.
+The Datsun Type 17 is a small car produced by Datsun in Japan either in 1938 exclusively or from 1938 to 1944.
 It was the last in a line of Datsun small cars produced before Nissan's resources were diverted to military materials for the Second Sino-Japanese War.

 Design

 The Datsun 17 was almost identical to the preceding Datsun 16 but distinguished by a wide vertical bar in middle of the front grille and a simpler interior.

 Drivetrain

 The Datsun 17 was mechanically identical to the preceding Datsun 16.
 The 16 PS engine drove the rear wheels through a 3-speed gearbox to give the car a top speed of 80 kph.

 Production

 Production of the Datsun 17 started in Yokohama in April 1938 and, according to Nissan, continued until January 1944, although Alan Bent claims that it finished in late 1938 as part of the cessation civilian car production that followed the Japanese decision to focus on military vehicles.